Willie Hamilton (doctor): Northern Ireland

 Originally from Belfast, Northern Ireland, he has competed in two different disciplines for his country.

 During the 1970s and 1980s, Hamilton fenced internationally for Northern Ireland.

 More recently, he competed in Bridge for Northern Ireland, alongside his brother Ian in the Camrose Trophy.
 They were selected to represent Northern Ireland on two occasions in 2010 and 2011 with England and Wales winning in respective years.

 Hearing

 During his teens, Hamilton started losing his hearing and was profoundly deaf by the age of 30, after which he wore hearing aids for a number of years.
 As his hearing deteriorated, he learnt to lip read to be able to continue his work as a GP.
 He was offered a cochlear implant in 2000, which became infected and he had to take a break from his career.

-At the third time of asking, in 2016, he had a successful cochlear implant.
-This has meant that he is now able to hear clearly for the first time in a number of years.
+In 2016, he received a successful cochlear implant, restoring his hearing after several years of profound deafness.